CGI-LAB/Taiwan_Bot_Tournament_Threes-/README.md

 	</tr>
 </table>

-In the above table, we show the performance of CGI-Threes in the Taiwan 2048-Bot Tournament.
+The above table shows the performance of CGI-Threes in the Taiwan 2048-Bot Tournament.